solana-foundation/developer-content/content/guides/depin/getting-started.md

 ## Governance

-DePIN protocols tend to follow a path of measured, gradual decentralization that shifts decision-making for the protocol to on-chain governance by token holders over time.
+DePIN protocols tend to follow a path of measured, gradual decentralization that shifts decision-making for the protocol to onchain governance by token holders over time.
 This could take the form of a social framework like a [DAO](https://www.realms.today/) or leverage
 [liquid restaking](https://docs.fragmetric.xyz/fragsol/).